 In order to encourage interoperability and standardization, over 90 standards and guidelines have been adopted.
 The development of standards and guidelines has helped the State of Nebraska achieve greater interoperability and efficiency.
 The process encourages public input from all involved constituents.
 Most standards are developed by a work group consisting of stakeholders from state government agencies and other interested entities.
-The Technical Panel recommends approval of standards and guidelines to the NITC.
-All standards are approved at open NITC meetings after a 30-day comment period.
+The Technical Panel recommends standards and guidelines to be considered for adoption by the NITC.

-A full listing of the NITC Standards and Guidelines are listed at this website: http://www.nitc.ne.gov/standards/index.html
+A full listing of the NITC Standards and Guidelines are listed at this website: https://nitc.nebraska.gov/standards/index.html